ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

-The indexing should have produced 8 hisat2 index files (.ht2).
+The indexing should have produced 8 star index files.
 Use the following command to see if they're really there.

 ~~~
-$ ls *.ht2
+$ ls genomeIndex/
 ~~~